info-com/econtext-sdk-php/doc/source/classify/text/result/yieldresults.rst

 yieldResults
 ============

-A generator that runs through the classification results for a set of HTML documents.
+A generator that runs through the classification results for a set of plaintext documents.

 Description
 ^^^^^^^^^^^